willworth/willworth/README.md

 ### Hi  👋
-I'm a fullstack javascript developer from the UK, now living and working in Spain.
+I'm a fullstack javascript developer (React in the front, Nest in the back).
+I'm from the UK, but now living and working in Spain.
 Fixing things is the best way to complain.
 Tambien hablo español!